-- Harp music / Sound Bath to help settle you on arrival
+- I play some calming harp music to settle you on arrival

-- Mindful breathing exercises / simple yoga movements
+- Together we practise mindful breathing exercises or simple yoga movements

-- Simple scales and exercises based on ancient modes, which can usually be played from the very first lesson
+- I teach you simple scales and exercises based on ancient modes, which can usually be played from the very first lesson

-- Improvisation - learn how to create your own music based on the ancient modes, to reflect and express your mood
+- Learn how to improvise, creating your own music to reflect your mood

-- Sing simple chants and spiritual songs while accompanying yourself on the harp
+- Together we sing simple chants and spiritual songs, using the harp as accompaniment

 - Learn to play simple melodies by ear

-- In time, learn how to turn those melodies into beautiful harp pieces, by adding bass notes and harmonies
+- In time, turn those melodies into beautiful harp pieces, by adding bass notes and harmonies

 Do I Need My Own Harp?

 Yes, you would need to buy or hire your own lap-harp in order to create a rhythm of practising at home between lessons.